There are many different grow lights to choose from for your indoor garden.

-Those lights are purple because they emit a mix of blue light and red light that fuels photosynthesis and improves plant growth.
+Those lights are purple because they emit a mix of blue and red light.
+That mix fuels photosynthesis and improves plant growth.

-Although the popularity of white LED grow lights is on the rise, many indoor plant growers still prefer using purple LED grow lights.
+The popularity of white LED grow lights is on the rise.
+But many indoor plant growers still prefer using purple LED grow lights.

-In this article, we will be looking at the best purple LED grow lights that you can use to grow different plants indoors.
+This article will look at the best purple LED grow lights you can use to grow different plants indoors.

 Purple LED grow lights

-Here is our list of the top 8 purple LED grow lights in 2022 to start growing your indoor plants:
+Here is our list of the top eight purple LED grow lights in 2023, to start growing your indoor plants:

-The Viparspectra Reflector Series have an overall purple spectrum that is slightly richer in blue light than red light.
+The Viparspectra Reflector Series has a purple spectrum.
+It is a little richer in blue light than red light.